Get to Know Your Gear continued...

 “A lot of people have nasal obstruction or congestion and they don’t even know it.”
 Parthasarathy says.
 Treatment for those problems makes CPAP work much better for them.

-Learning to Love CPAP
+Learning to Appreciate CPAP

 For most people, these devices are the best way to treat obstructive sleep apnea.
 The challenge for doctors and sleep specialists is to convince the wary that they’re better off with one than without it.